HighCoordination/trueChart-Menubar4Sense/README.md

 ## Documentation

-The trueChart-Menubar4Sense also includes a complete user documentation and from installation, configuration to use everything is explained.
+The trueChart-Menubar also includes a complete user documentation and from installation, configuration to use everything is explained.
 The documentation can be accessed through properties panel **Display** → **Info** via link **Manual[PDF]** or directly here [User Manual](./doc/tcmenu.pdf).